TNikolai/cv/README.md

 # Webpack static generator with hot module replacement.

-This repository shows how to configure from scratch project with hot module replacement plugin and webpack static files generation.
-For view rendering used React jsx.
+This repository used for CV template support

 ### It is lightweight project config which includes:

-* babel
+- babel
-* webpack
+- webpack
-* react
+- react
-* react-dom
+- react-dom
-* react-router-dom
+- react-router-dom

-### Configs:
-Static files generation in [prod.config.js](https://github.com/TNikolai/webpack-static-gen-hmr/blob/master/webpack/prod.config.js)
-Hot module replacement in [dev.config.js](https://github.com/TNikolai/webpack-static-gen-hmr/blob/master/webpack/dev.config.js)